 Commencement is a special time for graduating students, their loved ones, and the entire academic community.
 As with most educational programs, graduation from law school marks an important milestone in one’s personal and professional development.

-On Saturday, May 17, 2014, the Duncan School of Law conducted its third commencement.
-The season’s exercise was conducted at the Tex Turner Arena on Lincoln Memorial University’s main campus in Harrogate, TN at 11AM.
-It was a truly momentous occasion for the law school and the wider LMU family.
+at the Tex Turner Arena on Lincoln Memorial University’s main campus in Harrogate, Tennessee.
+It was a momentous occasion for the law school and the wider LMU family.

 Like most worthwhile undertakings, the journey to this day was not easy.
 As the years pass, we hope our new graduates will reflect on their time with us and appreciate the lessons learned in and out of the classroom.